• Skip to main content

 2. Plan Your Route For Water Stops

-Many places have water fountains that are turned on during the summer.
+Many places have water fountains that are turned on during the spring and summer.
 If possible, plan to run past some water stops throughout your run, especially if you are doing a longer run.
 You could also drive your route ahead and time and hide some water bottles along the way.
 Another option is to run past your house so you can stop and get some water during your run.

 3. Bring Your Own Water